 What is a loop in programming?

-A loop is a control structure used to repeat a block of code based on a specific number of iterations or a condition.
-This definition is supported by the official documentation of Python, Java, and JavaScript.
+A loop is a control structure that allows a block of code to be executed repeatedly based on a set count or a given condition.
+This concept is formally documented in Python, Java, and JavaScript as a core part of program flow control.

-What is the main risk when writing loops?
+What is the biggest risk when writing loops?

 Conclusion